Shaikumersaheb/Optimization-of-kit-items-distribution/README.md

 # Optimization-of-kit-items-distribution
-● Business Problem : A leading automotive manufacture ,facing difficulty in efficiently sourcing and providing unique kit items to meet customer demands.
-● Business Objective : Maximize efficient kit delivery ● Business Constraint :Maximize the supply consistency
+A leading automotive manufacture industry is facing difficulty in efficiently of sourcing and providing unique kit items to meet customer demands and we solved the issues by making Maximizing efficient kit delivery and Maximizing the supply consistency.